-More recently, this general idea of adversarial attack is employed to 3D data of point clouds \cite{CW3DAdv,Extending,yang2019adversarial,liu2019adversarial}.
-They learn to either perturb individual points contained in a point cloud or attach additional points to it, in order to make the resulting point cloud be misclassified by a point set classifier of interest \cite{PointNet,PointNetPP,DGCNN}.
-To achieve the objective of imperceptibility, these methods follow works of adversarial 2D images, and constrain the adversarial point cloud such that it is close to the benign one under certain distance metrics of point set.
-This seems a straightforward technical extension at a first glance.
-Unfortunately, adversarial point clouds obtained by these methods typically contain point outliers, and these point outliers are particularly noticeable when humans perceive the underlying surface represented by the point cloud, as shown in Figure \ref{fig:2D3DAdvPerceptionDiff} --- one can intuitively think of outliers of a point cloud as those away from the underlying surface.
-We analyze in this work the inefficacy of directly applying the methodology of generating adversarial 2D images to generation of 3D point clouds, and argue that the inefficacy may be attributed to the sharp difference between our human perception of 2D images and that of 3D shapes.
-Psychophysical evidence shows that humans perceive object surface shapes from combined sources of motion, texture, shading, boundary contour, etc \cite{FechnerInfoShapePercep}, where object boundary contours are particularly effective to visually tell surface shapes \cite{Contour4Shape1,Contour4Shape2}.
-As approximate surface representations, point cloud data contain no texture and shading, and our shape perception of poind clouds is mostly from their point-wise depths and boundary contours.
-Consequently, point outliers produced by existing methods \cite{CW3DAdv,yang2019adversarial} would cause a spiky boundary perception of the surfaces and thus draw our humans' attention.
-In addition, these methods produce adversarial point clouds that tend to be defended easily, by removing the generated point outliers via simple statistical techniques \cite{Deflecting}.
+More recently, this general idea of adversarial attack has been employed in 3D point cloud data \cite{CW3DAdv,Extending,yang2019adversarial,liu2019adversarial}.
+These studies learned to either perturb individual points contained in a point cloud or to attach additional points to it, causing the resulting point cloud to be misclassified by a point set classifier of interest \cite{PointNet,PointNetPP,DGCNN}.
+To achieve imperceptibility, these methods followed other pieces of research on adversarial 2D images and constrained their adversarial point clouds to be close to benign ones under certain distance metrics of point set.
+This seems like a straightforward technical extension at first glance.
+Unfortunately, the adversarial point clouds obtained by these methods typically contain point outliers, and these point outliers are particularly noticeable when humans perceive the underlying surface represented by the point cloud, as shown in Figure \ref{fig:2D3DAdvPerceptionDiff}.
+In this work, we analyze in Section \ref{SecAdvPCNature} that there exists a sharp difference between the human perception of 2D images and that of 3D shapes, especially approximate surface representations of 3D shapes such as point cloud data that contain no texture and shading information.
+Existing methods \cite{CW3DAdv,yang2019adversarial} did not take this into consideration and thus caused a ``spiky'' perception of the surfaces boundaries and thus draw humans' attention.
+In addition, these methods produce adversarial point clouds that tend to be defended easily through the removal of the generated point outliers via simple statistical techniques \cite{Deflecting}.